simonschellaert/spotify2am/README.md

 In order to add songs to our Apple Music library, we need their Apple Music identifier.
 Running `python3 retrieve-identifiers.py` will use the *spotify.csv* file to create a new file *itunes.csv* with each line consisting of the Apple Music identifier of a song in your Spotify library.

 ### 3. Use an intercepting proxy to retrieve the Apple Music request headers
 Start iTunes and [Charles](http://www.charlesproxy.com) (or another intercepting proxy you like).
 Make sure SSL Proxying is enabled and working correctly.
 Next, select a random song on Apple Music you don't have in your library yet, right click and choose 'Add to library'.
 If everything went well, you're now able to view all the request headers in Charles of a request to `https://ld-4.itunes.apple.com/WebObjects/MZDaap.woa/daap/databases/1/cloud-add`.
 We're only interested in `Cookie`, `X-Dsid` and `X-Guid`.
-Copy the value of these header and paste them in the appropriate place  in `insert-songs.py` (line *29* and further).
+Copy the value of these header and paste them in the appropriate place  in `insert-songs.py` (line 29 and further).
 Next, run `python3 insert-songs.py` and go grab a coffee.
 You're songs are now being imported into Apple Music.

 ## Current issues

 ### API limit rate
-Apple Music doesn't like it when we're adding ~50 songs in a few minutes.
+Apple Music doesn't like it when we're adding a lot of songs in a small amount of time.
 If we do so, the API responds to all further request with `403 Too many requests`.
 After this, you're blocked from the API for an undetermined amount of time.
-We're currently trying to avoid this by sleeping 5 seconds after each request.
-As I'm currently blocked myself (pro-tip: 1 second delay is too low), I don't know if this long enough to prevent the API from blocking us
+We're currently trying to avoid this by waiting after each request.
+A delay of 30 seconds seems fine to import large libraries into Apple Music.
+If you're library is smaller, feel free to decrease the delay in `inserts-songs.py`.

 ### Missing songs
 The script I'm using to retrieve the Apple Music identifier for a Spotify song is quite basic.
 It simply compares the title and artist to find out if a Spotify and Apple Music song match.
 Some songs don't have the exact same title (extraneous spacing for example) in both services.
 This results in the script failing to retrieve an identifier for some songs.